• Skip to primary navigation

 Ingredients

-There are just 3 simple ingredients for this Biscoff and white chocolate fudge.
-You can even make it a two-ingredient Biscoff fudge if you omit the biscuits!
+There are just 3 simple ingredients for this recipe.
+You can even make it a two-ingredient fudge if you omit the Biscoff biscuits!

-• White chocolate: You'll need 300g of white chocolate to make 3-ingredient Biscoff fudge.
+• White chocolate: You'll need 300g of white chocolate to make this fudge.
 This is a little less than my other fudge recipes but it still gives a nice height if you're using an 8x8-inch tin.
-Feel free to multiply the quantities if you want a super thick fudge.
+Feel free to multiply the quantities or use a smaller tin if you want super-thick slices of fudge.

-• Lotus Biscoff spread: Because this fudge is made without condensed milk, we need to add something to transform the white chocolate from a solid block to a creamy fudge.
+• Lotus Biscoff spread: Because this fudge is made without condensed milk, we need to add something to transform the white chocolate from a solid lump into a creamy fudge.
 Biscoff spread works perfectly for this and it adds a strong cookie butter flavour too!
 I recommend using the smooth kind for this but the crunchy style will work too.

-• Lotus Biscoff biscuits: Or Biscoff cookies, whatever you want to call them!
-I recommend putting some biscuit pieces in the fudge mixture and then laying the rest on top, which makes it look super cool once it's cut into.
+• Lotus Biscoff biscuits: Or Biscoff cookies, whatever you like to call them.
+I recommend putting some biscuit pieces in the fudge mixture and then laying the rest on top, which makes it look more interesting once it's cut into.

 Equipment

 • 8-inch square tin: I find that this size of tin is perfect for fudge.
-It's just the right size, giving you a nice height, and you can get plenty of servings out of it too.
+It gives the slices just the right height and you can get plenty of servings out of it too.
 If you use this size of tin, you'll get 30 small squares of fudge or 12 large ones.

-• Heatproof bowl: If you're making white chocolate Biscoff fudge in the microwave, you'll need a heatproof bowl to prevent it from cracking or melting.
-I tend to use stainless steel or glass bowls.
+• Heatproof bowl: If you're making your white chocolate Biscoff fudge in the microwave, you'll need a heatproof bowl to prevent it from cracking or melting.
+I like to use stainless steel or glass bowls.

 • Wooden spoon: A wooden spoon is great for mixing fudge and for transferring it to your tin.
 It also does a better job than a metal spoon for mixing the biscuit pieces into the fudge.